Jessie (Toy Story): Voices

-Joan Cusack was cast as the voice actor for Jessie in Toy Story 2 and voiced the role in the third and fourth Toy Story feature films.
-Discussing her voice work, she commented that Jessie's voice is "inherent in that cowboy genre" and that much of her characterisation is "just being a kid".
+Joan Cusack was cast as the voice actor for Jessie in Toy Story 2 and voiced the role in the third, fourth and fifth Toy Story feature films.
+Discussing her voice work, she commented that Jessie's voice is "inherent in that cowboy genre" and that much of her characterization is "just being a kid".
 Lasseter was a fan of McLachlan, so she took on the singing part of the role.
 Newman said that she had the ability to hold long notes, so he wrote Jessie's song with her voice in mind.
 He was tasked by the Pixar team to write a song that would explain Jessie's relationship with her owner and her sadness when the girl grew up.
-In the fictional 1950s series "Woody's Roundup", Jessie's yodelling voice is provided by Mary Kay Bergman.
-On the film soundtrack, which was released after the film, Devon Dawson, a yodeller discovered by Riders in the Sky at a music festival, sings the part of Jessie in two songs.
+In the fictional 1950s series "Woody's Roundup", Jessie's yodeling voice is provided by Mary Kay Bergman.
+On the film soundtrack, which was released after the film, Devon Dawson, a yodeler discovered by Riders in the Sky at a music festival, sings the part of Jessie in two songs.
 In addition, Kat Cressida has voiced Jessie in various media, including Disney Infinity.
 In Jessie's Wild West Rodeo and Disney's Extreme Skate Adventure, Jessie was voiced by Bettina Devin.